broadinstitute/monster-deploy/templates/terraform/monster-infrastructure/README.md

 to run an entire Monster Infrastructure environment.
 So far, this includes:
 1. A command center
 2. A processing project per project that is active in a given environment
-3. A GCS backend to store the terraform state